andreybicalho/bitcoin-prediction/pp-lstm/README.md

+# Bitcoin-Prediction

+This project is an attempt to build strong indicators to use in criptocurrency trading.
+The main strategy is concerned in combining Sentiment and Price Analysis by using recent techniques in Artificial Intelligence (AI).

-# Overview
+# Price-Polarity-LSTM (pp-lstm)

-Price-Polarity-LSTM (pp-lstm) uses sentiment data (polarity) from social media (twitter and reddit), as well as price features (open, close, low, high, volume and market capitalization) to predict bitcoin future price.
+Price-Polarity-LSTM (pp-lstm) uses sentiment data (polarity) from social media (twitter and reddit), as well as price features (open, close, low, high, volume and market capitalization) and a special kind of Recurrent Neural Network (RNN) known as Long Short Term Memory network (LSTM) to predict bitcoin future price.

 # Usage
 ### Training/Testing Phase